Preparing for Telephone and Online Interviews

 4. Find a Calm and Quiet Environment

 Ensure you’ll have adequate time (leave extra time to prepare and in case the interview runs over) in a quiet place where you won’t be disturbed.
-Try not to be in the car but be somewhere with good phone signal, ideally on a landline and put your mobile on silent so that you are not disturbed at all.
-Move Televisions, laptops, IPad’s and even books or magazines out of your eye line so you can focus on the task at hand.
+Try not to be in the car but be somewhere with a good phone signal, ideally on a landline and put your mobile on silent so that you are not disturbed at all.
+Move televisions, laptops, iPad’s and even books or magazines out of your line of vision so you can focus on the task at hand.

 5. Remain Focused

 Just because this isn’t as formal as a face to face interview, it doesn’t make it any less important.
 Give yourself plenty of time to spare and even dress smartly to help you focus.
 Sit at a desk and open your body up before the call have a scan over the notes you have prepared.
 If it feels comfortable for you, stand up when you take the call.
 People often find this gives their voice more energy and enthusiasm.
 Answer the phone professionally, ‘Good Afternoon, .............. speaking’ or ‘Good Afternoon, may I please speak with Jean Cloe?
 I am scheduled for a phone interview at 2 pm this afternoon with her.’
 If you can, take some notes.
 Remember any key information they give you and any good answers you give; this can help you in the next stage.
 Your mentality is the key to your success in this sense.